leighrobertson512/blog/content/code_em_winter_2018.md

 Next week, we'll get started on creating our own GitHub repositories for each group to contribute to.

 Enjoy the snow!!!

+***

+# Day Three

+`week of 01/22/2018`

+## Practice!

+If you do not have access to Python at home, you can download it free from [python.org](https://www.python.org/), or in an internet browser via [PythonAnywhere.com](https://www.pythonanywhere.com/).
+For either options, you can follow instructions for helping you set up your environment at (http://www.allendowney.com/wp/books/think-python-2e/).

+### Project Updates

+* Scratch Project
+    - We continued building our Scratch program portfolio by coding mini interactive games.

+* Python Turtle Calculator
+    - The link to the [GitHub gist](https://gist.github.com/joetechem/e5a213b8d44e8c6ca71fd8224ac64df3).
+This gist outlines all the steps for the groups working on the Python Turtle Calculator project, completed during class.
+There are some challenges found here, where the groups from Tuesday and Thursday night can check out for more practice as well.
+We also took our first steps in learning Version Control via GitHub.

+* Robot Project
+    - We laid out a list of all the materials we need for the project: Pi Zero, pimoroni pHAT, DC motors, wheels, etc. Students create their own sketches of unique design builds.
+We'll incorporate 3D design and printing for this project

+* Minecraft Pi Server
+    - This group fired up a Raspberry Pi and tested their script setup for a running server.
+We also tested connecting to the server from other devices; outcome: success!

+All groups continued their documentation of steps taken to help prepare for creation of the project's [README](https://open-source-guide.18f.gov/making-readmes-readable/) and brainstormed their next project endeavour, e.g. website app, minecraft modding, music and sound projects etc.

+***